mantrajsframework/mantrad/README.md

 # Mantra application samples

 In adition to the documentation, the best way to learn how to write Mantra projects is reading samples.
-You can find multiple samples at [Mantra Demos](https://github.com/gomezbl/mantra-demos) repository.
+You can find multiple samples at [Mantra Demos](https://github.com/mantrajsframework) repository or listed at [Mantra site demos section](http://www.mantrajs.com/mantrademos/showall).

 # Documentation